Sajina19/Increasing-Productivity-2.0/August 1 - 31/August 1 - 31.md

      - 📈 Solved 5 problems in Ratio and proportions.
 - 📈 Solved few verbal questions.
 - 📈 Solved a problem in leet code.
 - 📈 Learnt about AI.

+## August 6 ##
+> **Tasks**
+- 📈 [Typing]
+- 📈 [Played daily workout in Lumosity.]
+- 📈 Completed daily workout in Elevate.
+- 📈 Watched Java programming video.
+- 📈Aptitude
+     - 📈 Watched videos on Surds and indices.
+     - 📈 Solved 5 problems in Ratio and proportions.
+     - 📈 Learnt formulas of compound interest.
+- 📈 Solved few verbal questions.
+- 📈 Solved a problem in leet code.
+- 📈 Skill rack
+     - Solved 5 problems in C.
+- 📈 Learnt about AI.